kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

        but cannot cause additional disruption to do so.

-     * If preemptions are not needed: Pods are nominated to their chosen nodes, pushed directly to the active queue, and will soon attempt to be scheduled on their nominated nodes in their own, pod-by-pod cycles.
+     * If preemptions are not needed: Pods are nominated to their chosen nodes, pushed directly to the active queue in the order they were evaluated in the Workload Scheduling Cycle.
+       They will soon attempt to be scheduled on their nominated nodes in their own, pod-by-pod cycles.

      Pod will be restricted to its nominated node during the individual cycle.
      If the node is unavailable, the pod will remain unschedulable and the `WaitOnPermit` gate will take that